cbcrg/tcoffee/docs/tcoffee_installation.rst

-Using the NCBI BLAST Client
+Using the NCBI BLAST client
 ===========================
 The NCBI is the next best alternative.
 In my hand it was always a bit slower and most of all, it does not incorporate PSIBLAST (as a websevice).
 A big miss.
 The NCBI web BLAST client is a small executable that you should install on your system following the instructions given on this link